 The Goofus is said to fly backwards as it doesn’t care where it’s going, only where it has been.
 The Goofus bird, though a myth, comes with a lesson.
 It is usually likened to a person who is low in intellectual curiosity and indifferent to their forward direction.

 A bit of a mouthful really, I’d simply put; too comfortable in the norm.
-“That’s how we have been doing it” mentality .
-Even the law is revised over time so what’s our excuse for doing the same thing done several years ago, and doing it exactly the same way?
+“That’s how we have been doing it” mentality.
+Even the law is revised over time so what’s our excuse for doing the same thing for several years, and doing it the same way?
 Isn’t that flying backwards?

 Times are changing and the world around us is too.
 We could find that we are flying towards the new world but our eyes are locked on the past.
 One could only wonder how hard our fall will be when the innovations hit us(already hitting actually).
 With present eyes so steady on those past memories and your mind replaying those scenes over and over again, how long before you realise the circle we are moving in?
 And worse, the circle you force your followers, subordinate and generation to follow?